CompBench: Benchmarking Complex Instruction-guided Image Editing: Experiments

 \subsection{Experiment Results}

 The experimental results for local editing, multi-turn editing, multi-object editing, implicit reasoning, and action/location/viewpoint editing are presented in Tables~\ref{tab:all-editing}, ~\ref{tab:multi-turn-new}, and ~\ref{tab:gpt}, respectively.
 Our key analysis of the results are as follows: (1) No model dominates across all tasks.
-Among all evaluated models, Step1X-Edit~\cite{step1x} emerges as the most prominent one, achieving top results in 17 out of 29 metrics (nearly 60\%) across 9 tasks.
-Notably, Step1X-Edit~\cite{step1x}, SmartEdit~\cite{smartedit}, and GoT~\cite{got} consistently deliver superior performance, securing top-three rankings in the majority of metrics across most tasks.
-In contrast, HQ-Edit~\cite{hq-edit} demonstrates substantially inferior results in nearly all tasks.
+Among all evaluated models, Bagel~\citep{deng2025emerging} emerges as the most prominent one, achieving top results in 18 out of 37 metrics (nearly 50\%) across 9 tasks.
+Notably, Bagel~\citep{deng2025emerging}, Qwen-Image-Edit~\citep{wu2025qwen}, and FLUX.1 Kontext~\citep{labs2025flux} consistently deliver superior performance, securing top-three rankings in the majority of metrics across most tasks, followed by Step1X-Edit~\citep{liu2025step1x}.
+In contrast, HQ-Edit~\citep{hui2024hq} demonstrates substantially inferior results in nearly all tasks.
 (2) For multi-turn editing tasks, all models exhibit a notable decline in background consistency metrics during the second editing round.
-Among them, SmartEdit~\cite{smartedit} maintains relatively robust performance in second editing turn.
-In multi-object editing, Step1X-Edit~\cite{step1x} outperforms other models by a significant margin, showcasing exceptional capability in simultaneous multi-object manipulation.
-(3) Beyond the consistently high-performing models, MGIE~\cite{MGIE} also demonstrates competitive results in background consistency for implicit reasoning tasks.
-(4) For action/location/viewpoint editing tasks, GoT~\cite{got} does not perform as strongly compared to its results in other tasks.
-Step1X-Edit~\cite{step1x} remains the most reliable performer, achieving the only score above 6 (out of 10) in the highly challenging action editing task.
-Meanwhile, Smartedit~\cite{smartedit} and CosXL-Edit~\cite{cosxl} exhibit strong performance in these tasks, distinguishing themselves from other models.
+Among them, SmartEdit~\citep{huang2024smartedit} maintains relatively robust performance in the second editing turn.
+(3) Bagel~\citep{deng2025emerging} consistently leads in the LC-I metric, reflecting its superior foreground fidelity.
+Additionally, it ranks high in background consistency, effectively preserving spatial and contextual information during editing.
+(4) For the more challenging action/location/viewpoint editing tasks, Qwen-Image-Edit~\citep{wu2025qwen} and Bagel~\citep{deng2025emerging} perform comparably and significantly outperform most other models.
+Step1X-Edit~\citep{liu2025step1x} also exhibits promising editing performance in these scenarios.